2022 vacation ideas: Destinations where travelers might find a great deal - NewsBreak

 “One of the destinations we’re really excited about is Wyoming,” said Lieberman.
 She said the state made its way onto The Points Guy’s roundup of top travel destinations in 2022 because of its natural beauty in all seasons.
 Yellowstone National Park is also celebrating its 150th anniversary in 2022.

 National Parks in general are a great place to look at as travel options.
 They’ve all stayed open consistently since the first wave of the pandemic passed — though some popular parks like Yosemite and Zion have both implemented different systems to help control crowds.
-While lodging in and around national parks can be costly if you’re not camping, some may be within driving distance, which can cut down on costs significantly.Here are the top travel destinations for Christmas and New Year’s
+While lodging in and around national parks can be costly if you’re not camping, some may be within driving distance, which can cut down on costs significantly.Health experts urge caution among holiday travel

 Another idea for cheap travel right now comes from the polar opposite side of the spectrum: Head into the big cities.